“Service to others is the rent you pay for your room here on Earth.”

 Savanna Kelley, Licensed Professional Counselor

-Savanna received her Masters in Counseling degree from Eastern Mennonite University.
+Savanna received her Masters in Counseling degree from Eastern Mennonite University in 2019.
 Before working with the Valley CAC, she provided community based mental health services to individuals, families, and groups.
 Savanna also provided outpatient counseling in the public school setting, collegiate setting, and at the community services board.
 Savanna utilizes evidence based, holistic interventions that integrate client’s somatic experience, cognitions, and emotions.
 Savanna utilizes mindfulness, trauma-informed yoga, and expressive arts to help clients engage in self-regulation and intrapersonal growth.
 In addition to her enthusiasm and advocacy for mental health, Savanna reads, listens to podcasts, and spends time outside.

 Lauren Walters, BSW